checksum

 No-brainer hash creation and verification.
 In a word; simple.

-Create a regular MD5sum (128-bit), or further increase security by using the SHA1 algorithm (160-bit). checksum recognizes and works with both formats, even mixed up in the same file.
+Create a regular MD5sum (128-bit), or further increase security by using the SHA1 algorithm (160-bit).
+For the ultimate in security, you can create BLAKE2 hashes (technically, BLAKE2s-256, which kicks the SHA family's butt in both security AND hashing speed). checksum recognizes and works with all these formats, even mixed up in the same file.

 checksum can create hash files for individual files or folders full of files, and importantly, automatically recognizes both kinds during verification, verifying every kind of checksum file it can find.
 Also, when creating individual hash files, checksum is smart enough to skip any that already exist.